 Information regarding the coronavirus

-- Unfortunately incoming and outgoing exchange programs are cancelled for first semester 2020-2021
+- Unfortunately incoming and outgoing exchange programs are cancelled for first and second semester 2020-2021

 - Travel policy for staff and students remains tightened.
 Until further notice, it is not possible to book trips via TU Delft to high-risk areas or countries with a red or orange travel advice.
 Travel only if necessary and in consultation with your manager.

 - Catering facilities are basically closed, only a very limited number of canteens have strongly adjusted opening hours.

 Finally, this is a complex time for all of us.
 Know you're not on your own.
 If you are having a hard time, please seek help.
 Our employees and students can contact their manager or study advisor at any time.